py2ai/py2ai.github.io/_posts/2026-04-20-GBrain-Self-Wiring-Knowledge-Graph-For-AI-Agents.md

 author: "PyShine"
 ---

 Your AI agent is smart but forgetful.
 Every conversation starts from scratch.
 Every meeting context is lost.
-Every person you mention is a stranger. **GBrain** fixes this by giving your agent a persistent, self-wiring knowledge graph that compounds daily.
+Every person you mention is a stranger. **GBrain** fixes this by giving your agent a persistent, **self-wiring knowledge graph** that compounds daily.
+GBrain is the memory layer for AI agents — it wires itself up as it learns.

 Built by Garry Tan -- President and CEO of Y Combinator -- to run his actual AI agents, GBrain is the production brain powering his OpenClaw and Hermes deployments: **17,888 pages, 4,383 people, 723 companies**, 21 cron jobs running autonomously, built in 12 days.
 The agent ingests meetings, emails, tweets, voice calls, and original ideas while you sleep.
 It enriches every person and company it encounters.
 It fixes its own citations and consolidates memory overnight.
 You wake up and the brain is smarter than when you went to bed.